 System lag time, reflecting the time for gas sample to travel through interconnect tubing, from a remote point back to the analyzer, can be estimated as follows, with the familiar πr2h (volume of a cylinder) formula:

-Various methods are available to decrease lag time, including sampling at a higher flow rate and bleeding off to the analyzer, and incorporating heavier duty pumps and wider bore tubing.
+Various methods are available to decrease lag time (also known as transit time), including sampling at a higher flow rate and bleeding off to the analyzer, and incorporating heavier duty pumps and wider bore tubing.